Read about mandatory public health measures that impact businesses, closure of personal services shops and COVID-19 business supports.

 Licences are non-transferable.
 If you sell or close down your business, please contact our office.

 How Do I Obtain the Service?

 If you need a licence, here are the steps to get one:

-Step 2 – Apply for a business licence
+Step 2 – Apply for business licence

 Step 3 - Fees and approval

-Once you have submitted your application and other required documents, you will need to pay your fees before we can process it.
-Once fees are paid, we will process your application.
+Once you have submitted your application and other required documents, you will need to pay your fees before the City can process it.
+Once fees are paid, the City will process your application.

-Applications for certain categories of businesses have to be sent to other agencies (like the Edmonton Police Service, Alberta Health Services, Alberta Gaming and Liquor Commission or Edmonton Fire Rescue) for a recommendation before we can issue a licence.
+Applications for certain categories of businesses have to be sent to other agencies (like the Edmonton Police Service, Alberta Health Services, Alberta Gaming and Liquor Commission or Edmonton Fire Rescue) for a recommendation before the City can issue a licence.
 Some applications are forwarded to other agencies simply to notify them of your new business.